kergoth/system-setup/README.md

 ## Usage

 This repository includes scripts for setting up systems per my personal preferences.
-The scripts are split into 4 phases:
+The scripts are split into 4 phases, each of which is manually run:

-The first two scripts are currently only used for non-Windows hosts:
+The first two scripts are currently only used for non-Windows hosts.
+These are self-contained and may be used without cloning the repository:

 - os-install: Currently I only have a single script for this, which is Arch.
   This is run as root, prior to rebooting into the newly installed system, and